Tsuki-0/Tsuki-0/README.md

 Eu também tenho habilidade para tradução e adaptação de textos do inglês para o português ou vice-versa/

-I can also do translations and adaptions of english to portuguese or portuguese to english
+I can also do translations and adaptions of english to portuguese or vice versa

 ## Contato/Contact:
 Para me contatar mande um e-mail para o endereço no meu perfil/To contact me, send me an e-mail to the address in my profile